neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

     - **LSN**: Creates a branch with data up to the specified [Log Sequence Number (LSN)](../../reference/glossary/#lsn).
 7. Click **Create Branch** to create your branch.

-You are directed to the **Branches** tab where you are shown the details for your new branch.
+You are directed to the **Branches** page where you are shown the details for your new branch.

 ## View branches

 To view the branches in a Neon project:

 1. In the Neon Console, select a project.
-2. Select the **Branches** tab to view the branches for the project.
+2. Select **Branches** to view the branches for the project.
 3. Select a branch from the table to view details about the branch, including the branch's endpoint hostname.

 ![Branch details](./images/branch_details.png)